metacpan/metacpan-cpan-extracted/distros/A/App-Greple-subst/README.md

     colou?r      color
     cent(er|re)  center

-Then above command find first pattern which does not match to second string, that is "colour" and "centre" in this case.
+Then above command find the first pattern which does not match the second string, that is "colour" and "centre" in this case.

 Field "//" in dictionary file is ignored, so this file can be written like this: